Euro zone bonds inch higher on ECB policy easing bets

 STEEPER CURVES

-In core euro zone bonds, German two-year yields , were 1 bp lower at 0.11 percent, their lowest since Aug.
+In core euro zone bonds, German two-year yields , the most sensitive to shifts in monetary policy expectations, were 2 basis points lower at 0.11 percent, their lowest since Aug.
 1, steepening the 2- to 10-year yield curve by 3 bps to 158 bps.
-Bund futures closed 15 ticks lower at 141.85, having hit a two-month peak of 142.32 on Thursday.
+Bund futures were 9 ticks lower at 141.91, having hit a two-month peak of 142.32 on Thursday.

-Longer-dated Bunds tend to track their top-rated peers, the U.S. Treasuries, more closely and therefore the Fed outlook has more influence on them.
+"The market is now strongly expecting the ECB to deliver something by the December meeting so the front end is extremely well bid," a trader said.

-A stronger-than-expected report on U.S. manufacturing reduced pessimism about the economic recovery, reviving some worries the Federal Reserve might pare its bond purchases earlier than some traders had thought.
+The market is expected to stay supported ahead of the ECB meeting next Thursday, though the bank has not sent any official signals of imminent easing since its October meeting.

-The ECB has not sent any official signals of imminent easing since its October meeting and were it to make such a move, it is unclear whether it would opt to cut rates or prefer to give banks another dose of cheap long-term loans.
+It is also unclear whether the ECB would opt to cut rates or prefer to give banks another dose of cheap long-term loans.

 Societe Generale strategists said in a note they expected the central bank to cut interest rates to a record low 0.25 percent from the current 0.50 percent in December.